 You can create a wing by sending an invite to a Commander.
-Use the Pilot's interface to focus on the Comms Panel.
+Use UI FOCUS and UI PANEL UP to focus on the Comms Panel.

 Use NEXT PANEL TAB and PREVIOUS PANEL TAB to view the Comms Contacts Tab.

 In this tab are listed your Elite Dangerous friends and Commanders who are nearby.